Pittsburgh Family Sues Over Electrocution Death of Soldier in Iraq

 For the full story, click here.

-6 Responses to “Pittsburgh Family Sues Over Electrocution Death of Soldier in Iraq”
+6 thoughts on “Pittsburgh Family Sues Over Electrocution Death of Soldier in Iraq”

 I remember well hearing GWB warn a world reluctant to join him in his coalition-of-the-bribed that if they didn’t sign on they would be shut out of the anticipated lucrative spoils once the Iraqi Treasury was sacked and the oil revenues available for exploitation.